top of page

 Running strawberry, Euonymous obovatus

 A fast-growing groundcover for woodlands and shaded spots!
 Cute flowers in hues of green and pink bloom in spring and will produce very attractive red fruits.
-They are first contained in a funcky, spiky, pinkish-white fruit capsule that will open to show off the red fruit, typical of euonymous plants.
+They are first contained in a funky, spiky, pinkish-white fruit capsule that opens to show off the red fruit, typical of euonymous plants.
 In the fall, the dense foliage turns beautiful shades of purples and pinks.
 It is a fast-growing woody vine that reaches up to 1.20 m in length.

 Ecology: